 Problems with SELECT * in MySQL

-- It retrieve all the columns from the specified Table.
-Most of the times we don’t require all the column in a table.
+- It retrieves all the columns from the specified table.
+Most of the time, we don’t require all the columns in a table.

-- It retrieve the columns in default order.
-Some times we may need to alter the columns order while displaying them.
+- It retrieves the columns in default order.
+Some times we may need to alter the order of the columns while displaying them.

-- If there is any changes made in the underlying table (Reordering Columns, Adding, or Removing Columns) will not reflect the Views created using SELECT *.
+- If there are any changes made in the underlying table (Reordering Columns, Adding, or Removing Columns) will not reflect the Views created using SELECT *.